Bi-Hamiltonian in Semiflexible Polymer as Strongly Coupled System: Theoretical modeling

 \subsection{Evolution of Cross Correlation under Smoluchowski picture}

-In the atomic scale system, we presume that the small scale perturbation of the atoms, which is averaged as zero, resolves the cross correlated condition.
-Since such a condition is regarded as not producing additional momentum in a group of particles, the evolution equation for cross-correlated states can be under the overdamping condition, written by the Smoluchowski equation.
+In the atomic scale system, we presume that the small scale perturbation of the atoms, which is averaged close to zero, resolves the cross correlated condition.
+Since such a condition is regarded as not producing additional momentum in a group of particles, the evolution equation for cross-correlated states can be under the overdamping condition and is given by the Smoluchowski equation.
 Then, the evolution of the probability density function has its governing equation as follows:

 $L_{C}$ is the Liouville operator with conservative force from potential energy. $L_{D}$ is the Fokker-Plank operator for the dissipative and random force.
 Lastly, $L_{S}$ is the Smoluchowski operator.
 The evolution of state variables governed by the Smoluchowski equation becomes